 Whether crowned with relish, ketchup, sauerkraut or mustard, do not leave your wiener uncovered.
-Just as the clothes make the man, toppings make the dog.
-The most creative toppings present the best hot dogs.
+Just as the clothes make the man, the toppings make the dog.
+And the most creative toppings present the best hot dogs.
 It’s Hot Dog Day, observed annually on the closest Wednesday to July 19.

-Hot Dog Day falls midway between Memorial Day and Labor Day, seasons during which consumption escalates.
+Hot Dog Day falls midway between Memorial Day and Labor Day, the seasons during which consumption escalates.
 From ballpark bleachers to backyard barbecues, teeth will sink into the bun-encased marvel all summer long.
-It’s as American as baseball and apple pie, even if it originated in Germany or your choice of toppings takes on a Mexican flare.

 Even if it did originate in Germany and your choice of toppings takes on a Mexican flare, the hot dog is as American as baseball and apple pie.